Welcome to the Tucson Bird Count

 These are the routes that are currently available and in need of a counter.
 Each route is a series of multiple points and each route is a different color.
 Please email Jennie at jmacfarland@tucsonaudubon.org to claim a route.
 I am doing my best to keep this map current and routes are first come, first served.

-List of Routes Available in 2022
+List of Spring Routes Available in 2023 – Counted Once a Year

 RouteID Name